sscheib/sscheib.github.io/_posts/2023-05-01-debootstrapping-debian.md

 ### Starting the installation
 Finally we can start the installation of Debian Bullseye within our live system.
 For the installation we are going to use a program called [Debootstrap](https://wiki.debian.org/Debootstrap).
 Debootstrap is basically used to install a Debian system within a Debian system (our live environment).
-The lastest version can always be found [package repository of debian.org](http://ftp.debian.org/debian/pool/main/d/debootstrap/) - we need the version, which is packaged using `.deb`.
+The latest version can always be found [package repository of debian.org](http://ftp.debian.org/debian/pool/main/d/debootstrap/) - we need the version, which is packaged using `.deb`.

 Currently the latest version is [1.0.128](http://ftp.debian.org/debian/pool/main/d/debootstrap/debootstrap_1.0.128+nmu2_all.deb).